mcpython4-coding/Documentation/mcpython/common/world/SaveFile.md

         - re-write of data fixer system, old still fix-able
         - removed "version"-attribute out of region files and inventory files
         - data fixers are applied to the WHOLE world ON LOAD, not when needed
-    - 7: introduced: 12.12.2020, outdated since: -, not loadable since: -
+    - 7: introduced: 12.12.2020, outdated since: 21.05.2021, not loadable since: 21.05.2021
         - major code refactoring breaking nearly everything
         - player data reformat
+    - 10: introduced: 21.05.2021, outdated since: -, not loadable since: -
+        - improved block palette
+        - improved entity storage
+        - removed some sanity checks for backwards compatibility

+    variable shared.STORAGE_VERSION
-    variable shared.STORAGE_VERSION - the latest version, used for upgrading
+        the latest version, used for upgrading

     variable SAVE_DIRECTORY
         where the stuff should be saved